Noncontact Respiratory Anomaly Detection Using Infrared Light-Wave Sensing: Feature extraction

 It is the percentage count of frequencies in the spectrum of data after detrending whose spectral amplitude is greater than or equal to a predefined threshold value.
 The threshold is determined as a percentage of peak spectral amplitude.
 If the peak magnitude in the data spectrum is $H$, $t$ is the percentage threshold, and A is the spectrum vector, then effective spectral amplitude

 where $l()$ represents the length of its parameter vector.
-This number helps differentiating between a very clean spectrum with just a few large peaks (which are the breathing rate and its harmonics) and a spectrum with multiple peaks of similar magnitude at different frequencies.
+This number helps differentiate between a very clean spectrum with just a few large peaks (which are the breathing rate and its harmonics) and a spectrum with multiple peaks of similar magnitude at different frequencies.
+The threshold $t$ was chosen to be 20\% and only first 100 frequency points in the spectrum were considered ($l(A)=100$ in equation~(\ref{eq:eff_spec_amp})), because the rest of the frequencies had negligible contributions to the signal.

-As an example, in the first subplot of Fig.~\ref{fig:eff_spec_amp2}, the spectrum of one data from Apnea class has the highest peak at 23\,BPM which happened by chance.
-It has many other peaks of magnitude greater than the threshold (marked by red line).
-Hence, it is not representing breathing at 23\,BPM which can be understood from its larger effective spectral amplitude ($S=51$).
-An actual breathing data of Tachypnea class with breathing frequency 23\,BPM has a cleaner peak at 23\,BPM in its spectrum with $S = 2$, as shown in the second subplot of the same figure.
+As an example, in the first subplot of Fig.~\ref{fig:eff_spec_amp2}, an instance of data from the apnea class was found to have its highest peak occurring at 30\,BPM, which is an incidental occurrence.
+It has many other peaks of magnitudes greater than the threshold (marked by red line).
+Hence, it is not indicative of a breathing rate of 30\,BPM, as evident from its larger effective spectral amplitude ($S=20$).
+On the other hand, an actual breathing data of tachypnea class with breathing frequency 30\,BPM has a cleaner peak at 30\,BPM in its spectrum with $S = 2$, as shown in the second subplot of the same figure.
 The threshold is assumed to be 20\% of the peak magnitude in both cases.